Dr David Hayes

 -

-My first monograph, Confronting Penal Excess: Retribution and the Politics of Penal Minimalism, was published by Hart in 2019.
+Since 2014/15, I have published a number of journal articles drawing on my doctorate and my increasingly theoretical interest in the measurement of penal severity more generally.
+My first monograph, Confronting Penal Excess: Retribution and the Politics of Penal Minimalism, was released in November 2019.

 - Qualifications